NebulaStack-prog/NebulaStack-Hub/NS_Main_EN.md

 ## Project History

-NebulaStack began as a series of small technical experiments.
+NESTIMS began as a series of small technical experiments.

 Over time, the project evolved into a comprehensive technology portfolio combining software development, artificial intelligence, game development, and engineering.